DroneBlocks/dexi-docker/ros2-gazebo-px4-vnc/README.md

 7. You should see the simulated drone takeoff in Gazebo

 8. For uxrce dds you should open a new terminal and run: MicroXRCEAgent udp4 --port 8888

+9. Open QGC on host computer and you should have comms